 These procedures are used to evaluate and treat heart and blood vessel disease (cardiovascular

 disease or coronary artery disease).
-Talk to your doctor or heart care professional
+Talk with your doctor or heart care provider

 for more specific information.

-heart through a blood vessel in the leg or arm.
-Then, a contrast agent is injected
+blood vessel in the leg or arm.
+The pressures of the heart are measured A contrast

-Balloon angioplasty.
-A small balloon is inflated inside the blocked artery to re-establish blood flow.
-This
+angioplasty).
+A small balloon is inflated inside a narrowed or blocked artery to re-establish

 Laser angioplasty.
-A laser is used to help "vaporize" the blockage in the artery.
+A laser is used to help open a blocked artery.

 done in people who have chest pain (angina) and plaque buildup in the arteries (coronary